onap/oom-offline-installer/docs/BuildGuide.rst

 .. note:: Skip this step if you have already all necessary resources and continue with Part 3.
 Populate local nexus

-There need to be created RPM repository containing packages which need to be installed on all nodes.
+A RPM repository containing packages to be installed on all nodes needs to be created:

 ::

     # run the docker container with -d parameter for destination directory with RPM packages
     ./offline-installer/build/create_repo.sh -d $(pwd)

-.. note:: If script fails with permissions, problem could be with SeLinux.
-Issue is possible to solve by:
+.. note:: If script fails due to permissions issue, it could be a problem with SeLinux.
+It can be fixed by running:
     ::

       # Change security context of directory